Financial Aid Frequently Asked Questions

 - Unsubsidized loans charge interest from the beginning of the loan until full repayment.

-Students can either pay the interest as they go or allow the unpaid interest to compound upon the principal.
+Students can either pay the interest as they go or allow the unpaid interest to accrue until the grace period is over.

 What is a private or alternative loan?